 She introduced me to the DSE team who outlined the project in further detail.
 Over the next 2 weeks I would be working with the team to create a ML tool using a natural language processing (NLP) algorithm.
 As the data included a considerable amount of medical terminology, I would be useful in ensuring the relevant data was grouped accordingly.
 This is a key part of creating any ML tool as the cardinal rule using data is ‘garbage in, garbage out’.

-As Rebecca knew that I was specifically interested in healthcare, she also supported me by helping me connect with a number of exceptional people working in health tech.
-This included reaching out to Eleonora Harwich, Director of Research at Reform – the leading Westminster think tank for improving public service policy.
+As Rebecca knew that I was specifically interested in healthcare, she supported me by connecting with a number of exceptional people working in health tech.
+This included reaching out to Eleonora Harwich, Director of Research at Reform.
+The leading Westminster think tank for improving public service policy.
 Eleonora has produced one of the most comprehensive reports regarding AI in healthcare, brilliantly titled, Thinking on its own: AI in the NHS.
 She kindly took the time to discuss the mammoth list of queries I had about this topic.

-The DSE team also arranged for me to meet with Anton Hristoff, the source of knowledge for all things blockchain-related, to discuss the implications of blockchain technology in healthcare.
+The DSE team also arranged for me to meet with Anton Hristoff.
+He is such a knowledgeable source for all things blockchain-related as well as blockchain technology in healthcare.
 As KPMG is such a vast enterprise, chances are that somebody, somewhere will be working in an area related to your interests, so networking is key!

 I had a top-notch experience working with KPMG.
-An aspect I truly valued about working at the company is that, no matter the level of seniority, everyone I met has been approachable and willing to help.
-I have discussed ideas with professionals ranging from recent graduates to senior managers who take the time to support you and learn about your individual aspirations.
-There is a real sense of comradery at KPMG – colleagues and managers give you a hand in finding the opportunities which encourage your personal development.
+An aspect I truly valued about working at the company, is that no matter the level of seniority, everyone I met has been approachable and willing to help.
+I discussed ideas with professionals ranging from recent graduates to senior managers.
+All who take the time to support you and learn about your individual aspirations.
+There is a real sense of comradery at KPMG.
+Colleagues and managers give you a hand in finding the opportunities which encourage your personal development.

 So as an individual, I think it is important to make your voice heard.
-Lean in, take the time to connect with people to learn from their experiences and the world is truly your oyster (no apologies for the cliché!)
+Lean in, and take the time to connect with people to learn from their experiences.
+The world is truly your oyster (no apologies for the cliché!)